The Introduction to Equine Skills is a pre-requisite for all registrants of AHA, Inc Level I Hippotherapy Treatment courses.

 This online course targets therapists with minimal to no horse experience, but must be taken and passed by anyone attending a Level I course regardless of your horse skill level.
-This online course focuses on basic horse knowledge that any therapist wishing to incorporate equine movement into their treatment toolbox should be familiar with.
+This online course focuses on basic horse knowledge for any therapist wishing to incorporate equine movement into their treatment toolbox.

 There will be a fee for all tests, and once payment has been received in the office, you should allow three/3 business days before expecting to receive your login id and password via the email used to purchase the test.